Mobility

 Erasmus+ mobility

 An Erasmus+ mobility grant is not intended to cover the full cost of the stay abroad.
 The mobility grant compensates for extra mobility expenses incurred such as insurance, visa costs, the higher costs of living in the host country and other additional expenses.
-The applicable amounts 2022-2023 are available in Annex 1.
+The applicable amounts of the 2024 call are available in Annex 1.

 Who can apply?

-ITM staff members involved in education and research.
+ITM staff members involved in education and research (including supporting staff).
+Priority goes to PhD and/or postdoctoral staff members.

 Type and duration of the staff mobility

-Outgoing staff mobility for a teaching period abroad at a EU partner institution of higher education located in a:
+Outgoing staff mobility for a training period in a receiving organisation located in a:

 member state of the European Union,